Wild Cherry Bark: 10 Health Benefits, How to Use, and Side Effects

 Cough Soother:

 Cherry bark has antispasmodic and expectorant properties.
 These properties can dry mucus, improve expectoration, and open the airways, which can help people who are sick.
-Also, because prunasin, a glycoside that turns into hydrocyanic acid when it’s broken down, is present, this cooling effect is a big part of why (suspended in water).
+Also, because prunasin, a glycoside that turns into hydrocyanic acid when broken down, is present, this cooling effect is a big part of why (suspended in water).

 The smell of the bark will give you a hint as to when is the best time to harvest it.
 The Inner Wild Astringent properties of cherry bark’s almond-like aromatics support a healthy inflammation response in the upper respiratory tract.
 A cherry-red coloration on the face or cheeks is also possible (the red cheeks correlate with lung irritation).